app-generator/tutorial-flask/README.md

 **How to check Flask version**

-Open a Python console (type python in terminal) and check the installed version as below:
+Open a Python console (type python in the terminal) and check the installed version as below:

 ```python
 >> import flask